thuongbuihoai-agilityio/react-training/practice-react/README.md

 - Vite

 # TARGET
-- Understand how to use context, useReducer for state management
+- Understand how to use context for state management
 - Understand how to use SWR for fetching data
 - Understand how to write unit tests for components